- Rating: Slow

-- Conditions: The ice is still a solid 10 inches, but there has been no fishing pressure.
-The splake and tiger trout stocked last summer should be about eight inches long.
+- Conditions: The splake and tiger trout stocked last summer are about eight inches long, and fishing has been slow so far this spring.
 Call the Quiet Fly Fisher fly shop at 435-616-2319 for up-to-date conditions and fishing reports.

 - Location: Sevier County, north of Loa

 - Directions: Drive 47 miles southeast of Richfield on SR-24, turn north at Loa and drive on SR-72 for 8 miles

 - Possible catch: Cutthroat Trout

 - Regulations: To see what statewide or special regulations apply to this waterbody, please read the current Fishing Guidebook.

 - Site amenities: A paved boat ramp, and primitive camping on Forest Service lands

 - Site description: Forsyth Reservoir inundates lower UM Creek.
 The outflow stream flows through a short canyon accessible only by hiking and then enters Mill Meadow Reservoir.
 Forsyth Reservoir has a reputation for being an excellent trout producer.
 Although there is no conservation pool and the reservoir is occasionally drained, the water users usually try to maintain the sport fishery.
 After complete draining, the fishery recovers surprisingly fast.
 Even without stocking, considerable numbers of trout re-enter the reservoir from upstream.